eszterkv/eszter.space/content/blog/pwa.md

 If you run a Lighthouse audit now, the PWA section will already show some passed checks, e.g. web app manifest meets requirements, sets a theme colour, provides a valid `apple-touch-icon`.

-It will, however, complain that your app “does not register a service worker”.
+It will, however, complain that your app “does not register a service worker.”
 Let’s get to that!

 ### 2. Register the service worker[^2]